Exhausting families of representations and spectra of pseudodifferential operators: Topology on the spectrum and strictly norming families

-is a faithful but not full family.
+is a faithful but not exhausting family.
 In fact the function $t\mapsto {\scriptstyle }$ is not invertible in $A$ but $\pi(f)$ is invertible for all $\pi\in\maF$.
-Of course, in this example, every $\pi \in \hat A$ has a countable base for its system of neighborhoods, so every exhausting family of representations $\maF$ of $A$ is also full. \end{example}
+Of course, in this example, every $\pi \in \hat A = \Prim(A)$ has a countable base for its system of neighborhoods, so every strictly norming family of representations $\maF$ of $A$ is also exhausting. \end{example}